92298 Fundamentals of Epidemiology6cp; 3 x full-day workshops, on campus

 Anti-requisite(s): 96339 Epidemiology and Population Health

 This subject covers the essential knowledge that clinicians, project officers, health service managers and planners, and public health practitioners need concerning epidemiology and population health.
 It enables students to apply analytical strategies of epidemiology to the health service and public health environment, and to assess, interpret and critically appraise the quality of evidence of health service studies.
 Topics covered include epidemiological methods and concepts, understanding epidemiological evidence and its limitations, using population health data, and how findings are used to support public health and health services planning and management decisions.
 Students also have an opportunity to calculate and interpret measures of disease frequency, association and impact.
-An emphasis is placed on linking epidemiological theory population health with application in public health and health services settings and decision making.
+An emphasis is placed on linking epidemiological theory to population health with application in public health and health services settings and decision making.

 Autumn session, City campus